kartik-venugopal/aural-player/README.md

 ## Downloadable app bundle

+Wanna try it out ?
 The latest app bundle can be found in the compressed archive file [Aural.app.zip](https://github.com/maculateConception/aural-player/blob/master/Aural.app.zip?raw=true).
+Just download the archive, extract the app file, and run it !

 ## Documentation